John Abraham: Modelling career and acting debut (1999–2003)

-Recognition and commercial success (2004–2009)
+Breakthrough (2004–2009)

 In 2004, Abraham played Kabir, the main antagonist in Dhoom, an action film directed by Sanjay Gadhvi, and produced by Yash Raj Films, multi-starring Abhishek Bachchan, Esha Deol, Uday Chopra and Rimi Sen. The film was the third highest-grossing film of the year, which gained him a Filmfare Award for Best Performance in a Negative Role nomination.

 In 2005, he starred in the action thrillers Elaan and Karam, both of which failed at the box office.
 He followed with the supernatural thriller Kaal and the comedy Garam Masala, both of which did well at the box office.
 Later that year, he had a role in Water, which portrayed the tragic fate of Hindu widows in British India of the 1930s.
 The film was written and directed by independent Canadian film-maker Deepa Mehta.
 It was popular internationally, and was nominated for the 2006 Academy Award for Best Foreign Language Film at the 79th Academy Awards.
 Abraham attended the ceremony along with the film's crew and makers but the film lost to Germany's The Lives of Others.

 In the summer of 2006, Abraham performed at the "Rockstars Concert" along with fellow Bollywood actors Salman Khan, Zayed Khan, Kareena Kapoor, Esha Deol, Shahid Kapoor and Mallika Sherawat.
 In that same year, he starred in the films Zinda, Taxi No. 9211, Baabul and Kabul Express.
 Among these Taxi No. 9211 and Kabul Express were substantially successful.
 Abraham's performance in Taxi No. 9211 was praised by critics, noting that his performances to be maturing with each new film.
 Nikhil Advani's multi-starrer Salaam-e-Ishq was Abraham's first release in 2007.
 The movie failed to do well at the Indian box office, though it did well in the overseas markets.
-His last two 2007 releases included the thriller No Smoking, and the sports film Dhan Dhana Dhan Goal, in which he sported a new look.
-The song "Ishq Ka Kalma" with his then-girlfriend Bipasha Basu was a hit song of that year.
+His last two 2007 releases included the thriller No Smoking, and the sports film Dhan Dhana Dhan Goal, which emerged as a commercial failure at the box office.

 In 2008, Abraham starred alongside Abhishek Bachchan and Priyanka Chopra in Dostana, his only release that year.
-His first release of 2009 was a production by Yash Raj Films, New York.
-Dostana was a commercial success and grossed 871 million Indian Rupees Worldwide.
-This was a turning point in his career.
+Produced by Dharma Productions, the film was a financial success with worldwide revenues of over ₹860 million.
+His only release of 2009 was a production by Yash Raj Films, New York.
+Costarring Katrina Kaif and Neil Nitin Mukesh, the film follows the lives of three friends when one of them is wrongly detained after 9/11.
+New York performed well at the box office and received favourable reviews.

-Established actor and critical acclaim (2010–2019)
+Comedies and focus on action films (2010–2019)

-He has a fashion line – branded JA Clothes – which primarily features his favourite article of clothing, jeans.